MCP HubMCP Hub

 • Information Retrieval (qdrant-find): Users can query the database to retrieve stored information, which is returned as a series of relevant messages, thus ensuring efficient access to necessary context for LLMs.

-mcp-server-qdrant: A Qdrant MCP Server
+mcp-server-qdrant: A Qdrant MCP server

 The Model Context Protocol (MCP) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
-This repository demonstrates how to create an MCP server for Qdrant, a vector search engine.
+Whether you're building an AI-powered IDE, enhancing a chat interface, or creating custom AI workflows, MCP provides a standardized way to connect LLMs with the context they need.

 Overview